exceptionalcode/springboot-kuberneter-mongo-kafka/README.md

   <br>
   <a><img src="images/springbootpluskubernetes.png" width="900" height="250" a>
   <br>
- Application is Hunza-Consulting Assignment with two Tier Springboot<b>(Production Ready)</b> application with Mongo and Kafka deploy on Kubernetes ecosystem.
+An application with two Tier Springboot<b>(Production Ready)</b> application with Mongo and Kafka deploy on Kubernetes ecosystem.
   <br>
 </h1>